 Before adding paneer to the gravy, do the following.
 In a bowl, cover the paneer cubes with water and microwave it for couple of minutes.

 You can add paneer cubes to the boiling water and switch off the heat.
-Allow it to rest for a minute or two, drain the water and use.
+Let it rest for a minute or two, drain the water and use.

 After you add paneer to the gravy, never cook it for too long.
 This will make paneer chewy and rubbery.
 Do not cook it for more than a minute or 2 max.